Projects

 Founder

+Founded the first hardware lab in the Department of Computer Engineering at Fatih University.
 The Network Lab has two main labs: Computer Networks Lab and Wireless Networks Lab.
 The Network Lab is mainly for undergraduate students but it is also used for some advanced network research studies by graduate students and researchers.
 This is the first university network lab in its class in Turkey.
-Here is an interview about the Computer Networks and Wireless Networks Laboratories at the Fatih University.

 The Computer Networks Lab is a miniature version of the Internet.
 The available equipment is sufficient to emulate many traffic scenarios found on the real Internet and to teach TCP/IP protocols and data communication to students, and to give them hands-on experience on networking.
 The lab has modular Internet rack equipment.
 Each rack has 4 Cisco 2811 Integrated Services Routers, a 24-port 3Com (or CISCO) switch, 4 computers as internet hosts in experiments, 4 Ethernet hubs, 1 KVM switch and its set (LCD monitor, keyboard, and mouse), cables and connectors.
 There are also 4 Internet computers with each rack equipment unit.
 One set of rack equipment is used by 4 students in lab experiments.
 There are 6 racks in the lab; and since the design of the lab is modular and scalable, it can be easily extended if it is needed in the future.

-The Wireless Networks Lab has also 2 Internet racks, 8 Internet computers, 3 notebooks, indoor and outdoor Access Points (such as Cisco Aironet 1100) and antennas, an ADSL network connection and an USRobotics ADSL wireless modem supporting 802.11 abg/n, mobile devices supporting GSM, GPRS, EGDE, UMTS, GPS, 802.11abg/n and Bluetooth wireless technologies.
-Some of the mobile devices: Pocket PCs (IPAQs, hw6515, hw6915, h6340), Asus MyPal A636N, smart mobile phones (2 SonyEricsson P990), Sensors Networks Teaching Lab Equipment (Crossbow Mote Sensor Kits), Dallas DS80C400 (DSTINIm400) Networked Microcontroller Evaluation Kits, wireless development kits ...
+The Wireless Networks Lab has 2 Internet racks, 8 Internet computers, 3 notebooks, indoor and outdoor Access Points (such as Cisco Aironet 1100) and antennas, an ADSL network connection and an USRobotics ADSL wireless modem supporting 802.11 abg/n, mobile devices supporting GSM, GPRS, EGDE, UMTS, GPS, 802.11abg/n and Bluetooth wireless technologies.
+Some of the mobile devices: Pocket PCs (IPAQs, hw6515, hw6915, h6340), Asus MyPal A636N, smart mobile phones (2 SonyEricsson P990), Sensors Networks Teaching Lab Equipment (Crossbow Mote Sensor Kits), Dallas DS80C400 (DSTINIm400) Networked Microcontroller Evaluation Kits, wireless development kits…

-Enterprise Resource Planning (ERP) Projects
+Enterprise Resource Planning (ERP) Project

-Organization structure and processes, interviews, technologies and tools, software development team models, software life cycle activities, software development and project management processes, standards and documents.
+He made contributions to the following main areas for a new start-up company from the beginning: Organization structure and processes, interviews, technologies and tools, team models, software life cycle activities, software development and project management processes, standards and documents.
+He also gave seminars on object-oriented analysis and design using Design Patterns, UML and Java.

 Consultancy on Enterprise and ERP applications such as Supply Chain Management, Human Resources and Product Management, and Banking applications.
 The following were the general problems in these applications: How to layer an enterprise application, how to organize domain logic (i.e.: Security Layer, Service Layer, Data Model), how to tie that logic to a relational database, how to design a web based presentation, decisions in distributed design, and handling transactions.
 JSF, Hibernate, and Spring Framework are some of the new technologies used at Europe Software.